jramkiss/jramkiss.github.io/_posts/2020-07-15-overconfident-nn.md

 comments: true
 author: "Jonathan Ramkissoon"
 math: true
 summary: I trained a classifier on images of animals and parsed an image of myself it's 97% confident I'm a dog.
-This is a possible Bayesian fix
+This is an exploration of a possible Bayesian fix
 ---

 I trained a multi-class classifier on images of cats, dogs and wild animals and parsed an image of myself, it's 97% confident I'm a dog.
 The problem isn't that I parsed an inappropriate image, because models in the real world are parsed all sorts of garbage.
 The problem is that the model is overconfident about an image that is far away from the training data instead of having a more uniform distribution over the classes.
 What makes this particularly interesting is the inability to post-process model output (setting a threshold on predictions, etc.), which means it needs to be dealt with by the architecture.

-This post talks about a Bayesian method for dealing with overconfident predictions for inputs far away from training data in neural networks.
+In this post I explore a Bayesian method for dealing with overconfident predictions for inputs far away from training data in neural networks.
 The method is called last layer Laplace approximation (LLLA) and was proposed in [this](https://arxiv.org/abs/2002.10118) paper in ICML 2020.

 &nbsp;